Pranavi25/java-app/README.md

 #### Post Tweet
 This creates a tweet a short message along with the coordinates or geotag.
 For example:

-    e Hello this is my First tweet #Toronto #myfirsttweet 50.089
+    Hello this is my First tweet #Toronto #myfirsttweet 50.089:-46.890 The above tweet will be posted on the twitter.
+#### Show Tweet
+This will enable to view the tweet with th